 Resource management is a huge challenge for many companies.
 Which staff member to use for what project?
 And when?
 This is not only about the availability but also about the skills of the staff members.

 But how do you ensure that the demand for certain skills is covered?
 Skills management will pave the way in this case.
-It will allow you to refine your resource planning and respond to the demand from the projects in a much more targeted manner.

 This article will show you: